michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 11- Use right arrow to select "Save & Exit".
 12- You should see a GRUB window; use the down arrow to select "Try or Install Ubuntu Server".
 13- After some initialization, the Ubuntu installation user interface will show up.
 If it prompts to update the installer, select the default (no).
 Select English, English (US) keyboard; Done.
 14- Use the up arrows to select "Ubuntu Server (minimized)", Done.
 15- The eno1 or enp1s0 Ethernet network interface should  be listed as an interface this server can use.
 Check that the information is corect.
 Click on Done.
 16- The next screen asks for a proxy address; skip that by pressing Done.
 17- Also press Done for mirror address.
 18- Leave "Use an entire disk" selected, and leave the local disk selected (unless it shows a device with name FLEXXON_M2 as the local disk - in which case use the up arrow to verify the list of disks and make sure there is a local disk matching the size of the SD card).
 Make sure you select the SD card as local disk - do not install on the FLEXXON_M2!
 Click Done.
 20- Int he next screen you should see two devices: ubuntu-vg (new) and the FLEXXON_M2.
 Verify this is correct, click Done.
 21- In the "Confirm destructive action", down arrow then Continue.
-21- Enter server name, user name and password; **Note** make sure you store username and password in a password manager in your computer, so you can retrieve it later.
-Continue.
+21- Enter server name, user name and password; **Note** make sure you store username and password in a password manager in your computer, so you can retrieve it later; Continue.
 22- Click Continue to "skip for now" upgrade to Ubuntu Pro.
 23- Click on "Install OpenSSH Server", navigate down to Done.
 24- In "Featured Server Snaps", skip and navigate down to Done.
 25- Now wait...
 After the installation is complete, power off the fitlet2.
 26- Remove the USB drive, but keep the SD card in the fitlet2.